johannesCmayer/system-wide-whisper/README.md

 I am using [skhd](https://github.com/koekeishiya/skhd) for the keyboard shortcuts.
 Though you can use anything that can execute a program with a keyboard shortcut.
 Also see [this example config](skhdrc_example_config) for skhd.

 ## Using main_wrapper
 It is reccomended to use the `main_wrapper` script to run the program.
 I am using file IPC, and therefore having a short startup time reduces input lag significantly (I know, using sockets would just be better.
+Especially because a server could reduce the python startup time.
 Maybe I will switch to that eventually).
 The script only runs python if necessary.

 This requires that you put the python path option in the `config_local.yaml` file (see help).
 E.g. we would add the line `python_path: /opt/homebrew/Caskroom/miniconda/base/envs/system-wide-whisper/bin/python`